The headline says it all really. We have been involved in building a 6 robot brussels sprout peeling system - so you don't have to.

 It is of course the machine vision system that is the enabling technology here.
 Robots can pick and water blades can cut but without a clever means of locating the stem on the sprout and identifying the correct cut point, none of this will work.

-If you have an interesting problem that you think we could solve with our advanced robot vision, please call us on +441590679333, for a confidential discussion, or send an email to email@example.com.
+If you have an interesting problem that you think we could solve with our advanced robot vision, please call us on +441590679333, for a confidential discussion, or email us.

 Here's a video.
 Note that there are 2 lines of 3 robots that are picking the sprouts.
 The system produces 21,000 peeled sprouts per hour.